It is depressing the number of times I hear potential clients rubbishing insurance companies.

 In my experience the reasons normally cited are incorrect.
 Far from it.

-I was invoicing for an orthopedic consultant surgeon recently.
-His specialism was knees and during a follow-up consultation, he administered a W9040.
+I was invoicing for an orthopaedic consultant surgeon recently.
+His specialism was knees and during a follow-up consultation he administered a W9040.
 This particular CCSD code represents an injection into a joint or soft tissue.